The .NET Portability Analyzer

 svcutil app are available in .NET Core + Platform Extensions.
 If you run the .NET Portability Analyzer tool against multiple assemblies, each assembly should have a row in the Portability Summary report.

-The Details section of the report lists the APIs missing from one of the Target Platforms.
+The Details section of the report lists the APIs missing from any of the selected Targeted Platforms.

 - Target type: the type has missing API from a Target Platform

 - Target member: the method is missing from a Target Platform